1832 United States presidential election

-The 1832 United States presidential election was the 12th quadrennial presidential election, held from November 2 to December 5, 1832.
+Presidential elections were held in the United States from November 2 to December 5, 1832.
 Incumbent president Andrew Jackson, candidate of the Democratic Party, defeated Henry Clay, candidate of the National Republican Party.

 The election saw the first use of the presidential nominating conventions, and the Democrats, National Republicans, and the Anti-Masonic Party all used conventions to select their candidates.
-Jackson won re-nomination with no opposition, and the 1832 Democratic National Convention replaced Vice President John C. Calhoun with Martin Van Buren.
+Jackson won renomination with no opposition, and the 1832 Democratic National Convention replaced Vice President John C. Calhoun with Martin Van Buren.
 The National Republican Convention nominated a ticket led by Clay, a Kentuckian who had served as Secretary of State under President John Quincy Adams.
 The Anti-Masonic Party, one of the first major U.S. third parties, nominated former Attorney General William Wirt.

 Jackson faced heavy criticism for his actions in the Bank War, but remained popular among the general public.
-He won a majority of the popular vote and 219 of the 286 electoral votes, carrying most states outside New England.
+He won a majority of the popular vote and 219 of the 288 electoral votes, carrying most states outside New England.
 Clay won 37.4% of the popular vote and 49 electoral votes, while Wirt won 7.8% of the popular vote and carried the state of Vermont.
-Virginia Governor John Floyd, who had not actively campaigned, won South Carolina's electoral votes.
+Though he had not actively campaigned, Virginia Governor John Floyd received the electoral votes of South Carolina, which remained the only state where presidential electors were appointed at the discretion of the state legislature rather than by popular vote (and would continue to be in every presidential election through 1860).
 After the election, members of the National Republican Party and the Anti-Masonic Party formed the Whig Party, which became the Democrats' primary opponent over the next two decades.

-Jackson proved to be the only Democratic president to be re-elected until Woodrow Wilson, 84 years later.

 Nominations

-With the demise of the Congressional nominating caucus in the election of 1824, the political system was left without an institutional method on the national level for determining presidential nominations.
+With the demise of the congressional nominating caucus in the election of 1824, the political system was left without an institutional method on the national level for determining presidential nominations.
 For this reason, the candidates of 1832 were chosen by national conventions.
 The first national convention was held by the Anti-Masonic Party in Baltimore, Maryland, in September 1831.
 The National Republican Party and the Democratic Party soon imitated them, also holding conventions in Baltimore, which would remain a favored venue for national political conventions for decades.